KevinHerklotz/webpack-demo/README.md

 - [Node.js](https://nodejs.org)

-## Run examples
+# Run examples

 You can go into each folder and run `npm install` to install the dependencies.

-In every of these folders you can run `npm run build` to generate the necessary files, which names always begin with *bundle*...
+In every of these folders you can run `npm run dev` to generate the necessary files.

-After you did that just open the *index.html* to see the result.
+After doing this you will see the result when you open the html files in the directory.

-### 1. Simple bundle
+How it works is explained in the PDF of the lecture.